Urinary tract infection: Pathogenesis

 The bacteria that cause urinary tract infections typically enter the bladder via the urethra.
 However, infection may also occur via the blood or lymph.
 It is believed that the bacteria are usually transmitted to the urethra from the bowel, with females at greater risk due to their anatomy.
-After gaining entry to the bladder, E. Coli are able to attach to the bladder wall and form a biofilm that resists the body's immune response.
+After gaining entry to the bladder, E. coli are able to attach to the bladder wall and form a biofilm that resists the body's immune response.

-Escherichia coli is the single most common microorganism, followed by Klebsiella and Proteus spp., to cause urinary tract infection.
-Klebsiella and Proteus spp., are frequently associated with stone disease.
-The presence of Gram positive bacteria such as Enterococcus and Staphylococcus is increased.

-The increased resistance of urinary pathogens to quinolone antibiotics has been reported worldwide and might be the consequence of overuse and misuse of quinolones.
+About half of the recurrent infections have the same strain as the first infection.
+This implies that there is a reservoir of the pathogen somewhere in the body.
+Potential locations of these reservoirs are the gut or vaginal microbiome, or even the bladder itself.
+Bacteria that cause UTIs have been found in all three locations.

 Diagnosis

 Multiple bacilli (rod-shaped bacteria, here shown as black and bean-shaped) shown between white blood cells in urinary microscopy.
 These changes are indicative of a urinary tract infection.

 In straightforward cases, a diagnosis may be made and treatment given based on symptoms alone without further laboratory confirmation.

+Urine analysis

-In complicated or questionable cases, it may be useful to confirm the diagnosis via urinalysis, looking for the presence of urinary nitrites, white blood cells (leukocytes), or leukocyte esterase.
+In complicated or questionable cases, it may be useful to confirm the diagnosis via urinalysis.
+For instance, a nitrate test can diagnose some UTIs, as a subset of bacteria produce this.
+Not all bacteria do, however, so a negative test does not exclude a UTI.
+Other dipstick values useful for diagnosing UTIs are high pH (some bacteria split urea), the presence of blood, and or leukocyte esterase.
 Another test, urine microscopy, looks for the presence of red blood cells, white blood cells, or bacteria.

 Urine culture is deemed positive if it shows a bacterial colony count of greater than or equal to 10^{3} colony-forming units per mL of a typical urinary tract organism.
 Antibiotic sensitivity can also be tested with these cultures, making them useful in the selection of antibiotic treatment.
-However, women with negative cultures may still improve with antibiotic treatment.
 As symptoms can be vague and without reliable tests for urinary tract infections, diagnosis can be difficult in the elderly.

-Based on pH

-Normal urine pH is slightly acidic, with usual values of 6.0 to 7.5, but the normal range is 4.5 to 8.0.
-A urine pH of 8.5 or 9.0 is indicative of a urea-splitting organism, such as Proteus, Klebsiella, or Ureaplasma urealyticum; therefore, an asymptomatic patient with a high pH means UTI regardless of the other urine test results.
-Alkaline pH also can signify struvite kidney stones, which are also known as "infection stones".